ethereum/solidity-blog/_posts/2023-02-29-solidity-developer-survey-2022-results.md

 Amongst the 40% that do,debugging issues are encountered most frequently, followed by stack-too-deep errors and bytecode size limitations.

 _ℹ️On the topic of debugging issues, we'd like to use the opportunity to highlight a new initiative aimed at defining a common debugging data format for languages built on top of the EVM: [ethdebug](​​https://github.com/ethdebug/format/).
 The end result will be a specification that will allow debuggers, analyzers and other tools to reliably map between the EVM bytecode produced by compilers and the high-level language features.
 This has been a common pain point across the ecosystem for years and is becoming more pressing with the introduction of the new IR-based code generator in Solidity, which often breaks implicit assumptions tools made based on how the legacy pipeline worked.
 We encourage all developers working on such tools to join the working group.
-The groups has regular bi-weekly meetings and coordinates via the [ethdebug channel](https://matrix.to/#/#ethdebug:matrix.org) on Matrix._
+The group has regular bi-weekly meetings and coordinates via the [ethdebug channel](https://matrix.to/#/#ethdebug:matrix.org) on Matrix._

 ![Recurring Issues](/img/2023/02/recurring_issues.png)